 - 1. In addition to PPE, there should be increased caution in aerosol-generating procedures (BVM, suctioning, emergency airways, nebulizers, CPAP, etc.) - 2.
-N95 masks, instead of surgical mask, shall be worn by responders for aerosol-generating procedures. - 3.
+N95 masks or higher, instead of surgical mask, shall be worn by responders for aerosolgenerating procedures. - 3.
 Keep patient and aerosolization away from others without PPE (e.g., bystanders, EMS personnel not in PPE, etc.). - 4.
-The use of HEPA filters for all procedures are considered best practice when available. - 5.
-When treating patients in the ambulance, activate patient compartment exhaust fan at maximum level. - 6.
-Isolate cab from treatment area when possible. - 7.
-Providing an aerosolizing procedure in a closed ambulance should be avoided, when possible.
+The use of HEPA filters for all procedures are considered best practice when available.